Nikon D700 vs D610

-The Nikon D700 and the Nikon D610 are two enthusiast cameras that were officially introduced, respectively, in July 2008 and October 2013.
+The Nikon D700 and the Nikon D610 are two enthusiast cameras that were announced, respectively, in July 2008 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D700 has a resolution of 12.1 megapixel, whereas the D610 provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D700 has a resolution of 12.1 megapixels, whereas the D610 provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Nikon D700 and the Nikon D610 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D700 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D700 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably smaller (12 percent) than the Nikon D700.
 Moreover, the D610 is markedly lighter (21 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.